TESTING FOR METAL TOXICITY

 WHAT HEALTHTALKLIVE.COM THINKS

-Metal, and even chemical, toxicity is a part of everyday life.
-Some of the natural remedies that can be used to bind to and expel metals and chemicals include chlorella, spirulina or blue-green algae and Proteolytic Systemic Oral Enzymes in combination, such as NSC Immzymes or WobenzymN with Source Natural Yaeyama Chlorella or PerfectlyHealthy Mega Greens powder or capsules.
-Of course, these may not be used if you take certain prescription drugs, so be sure to weigh-in with ideas, questions and concerns in the Live Chat Forum here at HealthTalkLive.com at:
+Metal, and even chemical, toxicity is a part of everyday life nowadays.
+Some of the natural remedies that can be used to bind to and expel metals and chemicals include chlorella, spirulina or blue-green algae in combination with Proteolytic Systemic Oral Enzymes (PSOEs), such as NSC Immzymes or WobenzymN.
+We recommend combining PSOEs with Source Naturals Yaeyama Chlorella or PerfectlyHealthy Mega Greens powder or capsules.
+Of course, these may not be used if you take certain prescription drugs, so be sure to weigh-in with ideas, questions and concerns in the Live Chat Forum here at HealthTalkLive.com.

-This is no way endorses any particular laboratory for testing metals; it is merely used as a suggestion to lead you toward the path of natural health in realizing that any metals you may have in your mouth, or that you may be exposed to in your home, at work or at play could effect your health.
+This in no way endorses any particular laboratory for testing metals and/or chemicals; it is merely used as a suggestion to lead you toward the path of wellness by realizing that any metals and/or chemicals you may have in your mouth, or that you may be exposed to in your home, at work or at play could negatively effect your health.